 The majority of undergrad advising (57%) is for seeking experience.
 That's great because experience is essential for all aspects of career preparation, from exploration to getting a post-grad job.
 And the biggest regret of new grads (32%) is that they wished they had gotten more experience, even though 92% did get experience.
 So that makes a strong case to seek multiple types of experience throughout college.

 - Career exploration — trying out your field in the real world.

 - Developing professional competencies for workplace success.

-The second-ranking topic was exploring self, careers, and majors, at 16% for 2016-2017.
-We encourage more students to take the time for career exploration (and not just choosing a major).
-The second-ranking regret of graduates (over 28%) is that they wished they had learned more about career options, and learned earlier.
+The second-ranking topic (16%) is exploring self, careers and majors.
+We encourage more students to take the time for career exploration — and not just choosing a major — because the number two regret of new grads (over 28%) is wishing they had learned more about career options and learned earlier.

 - Full academic year = May 16 - May 15 [Published after end date.]

 - Sum = May 16 - Aug 15